Ylianst/ESP-IQ2020/documentation/configuration.md

 ## Full Configuration

 Below is an example of a full configuration with most sensors turned on.
 The example below has a lot of great ideas for enhancing sensors, using substitutions and more.
 As always, you are encoraged to adapt this configuration to your own needs.
+Images of the sensors below.

 ```
 substitutions: